Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/02-login-to-tp4k8s/index.md

 As a default, the organization with the name **{{< param TANZU_CLI_CLOUD_SERVICES_ORGANIZATION_NAME >}}** and ID **{{< param TANZU_CLI_CLOUD_SERVICES_ORGANIZATION_ID >}}** is already set for you in this workshop.

-If you like to change this, set the environment variable accordingly in the terminal.
+<u>If you like to change this</u>, set the environment variable accordingly in the terminal.
 ```terminal:input
 text: export TANZU_CLI_CLOUD_SERVICES_ORGANIZATION_ID=
 endl: false